hlef/juliet/docs/basics-howto.md

 theme you are using.
 You can find more informations about it in your theme directory, under `themes/your_theme/README`.

-Posts go in the `posts/` directory.
+Posts go to the `posts/` directory.

 ### Site pages under *pages/*

-Pages follow the exact same template as posts and go in the `pages/` directory.
+Pages follow the same header/body structure as posts.

+Required header entries should also be defined in the README file of your theme.

+pages go to the `pages/` directory.

 ### Some words about themes